 Firms and municipalities are also applying additive manufacturing to much larger commercial and infrastructure projects.
 A 3D-printed bridge in the Netherlands recently became the first piece of major public infrastructure to be created with additive manufacturing techniques.
 Meanwhile, the emirate of Dubai has planned an ambitious investment in additive manufacturing construction.
 By 2025, the city will require that at least 25 percent of every new building be constructed using additive manufacturing.

 Turning Consumers Into Manufacturers

-Only time will tell exactly how widely used additive manufacturing technology will become.
-But we are all sure to be profoundly rethinking how we make and distribute products soon.
+Only time will tell exactly how widely and fully we exploit this technology’s potential.
+But regardless we are all sure to be profoundly rethinking how we make and distribute products soon.